angarsky/diveintopython/learn/functions/global_variables.md

 In Python, variables are used to store values that can be accessed and manipulated within a program.
 However, the scope of a variable can differ depending on whether it is a global variable or a local variable.
 Global variables can be accessed from any part of the program, while local variables are limited to the function or block in which they are defined.
 Understanding the differences between variable scopes is important for developing efficient and effective Python code.

-## Scope of global variables in python
+## Scope of global variables in Python

 **Global variables** are the variables that are defined outside of any function in a program.
 They can be accessed and modified by any function or module in the program.